 (18th March 2013 – 20 miles)

-If Day 3 of the Coast to Coast was the hardest of my journey, Day 4 was the most disappointing and the only one on which I considered giving up and going home.
+If Day 3 of the Coast to Coast had been the hardest of my 12-day journey, Day 4 was the most disappointing and the only one on which I considered giving up and going home.

 Again (and not for the last time), I woke to snowflakes falling outside my bedroom window.
-And, when I stepped outside and walked down to Patterdale, I did so into a new challenge – a keen and icy north-east wind.
+And later, when I stepped outside and walked down to Patterdale, I did so into a new challenge – a keen and icy north-east wind.

-the mountain tops were again hidden in cloud and visibility would be poor;
+the mountain tops were, like yesterday, hidden in cloud and visibility would be poor;

 I now knew what to expect – another day of plunging through fresh, deep snow trying to follow invisible paths and across an area of the Lakes I was unfamiliar with;